tshepang/blog/content/computing/about 'developer of note' series.rst

 Python, and am grateful!"  is simply not enough, hence a need for a trigger.
-In fact, I used to call this series *developer of the moment*, but at some point felt that the new name is more fitting, especially since a few of these developers actually generated some new triggers along the way.
+In fact, I used to call this series *developer of the moment*, but at some point felt that the new name is more fitting, especially since a few of these developers generated some new triggers along the way.